Choose the health content that’s right for you, and get it delivered right in your inbox.

 The causes of ALS are not fully understood, but research points to a combination of genetic mutations, neurotransmitter imbalance, autoimmune factors and environmental agents.

-New research around two possible causes excessive glutamate exposure and oxidation has led to the FDA approval of two new drugs.
+New research around two possible causes excessive glutamate exposure and oxidation have led to the FDA approval of two new drugs.
 Riluzole has been proven to delay the progression of ALS by 20%, and a newer drug, Edaravone, has shown a 30% improvement.
 ALS is probably not caused by a single gene defect, but rather multiple factors; there may not be a cure, but you can slow it down, says Dr. Lee.

 What is the prognosis?